alemser/etx/README.md

 =====================

 Draft/proposal for REST compensation mechanism.
-To be used as JAX-RS extension or proprietary rest endpoint invocation api.
+To be used as web client extensions or part of business processes